Shame, Abuse Victims, and the Woman at the Well

 I haven’t studied shame very much yet.
 I’m just beginning.
 But I know enough now to see that it is wicked stuff.
 We aren’t talking about the good kind of shame that a person with a conscience feels when they do wrong.
 No, this kind of shame — toxic shame — is concerned with our very identity as a person.
 Our sense of worth.
-Shame is a voice constantly telling a person that she is worthless.
+Toxic shame is a voice constantly telling a person that they are worthless.
 Good-for-nothing.
 Unwanted.
-Lucky to have any man at all.
-Shame degrades.
-Shame isolates.
-Shame makes a person — let’s say a woman in this case — go on a constant quest for love, but even if she finds it, her shame will never let her receive it.
+Lucky to have any person at all.
+Toxic shame degrades.
+Toxic shame isolates.
+Toxic shame makes a person — let’s say a woman in this case — go on a constant quest for love, but even if she finds it, her shame will never let her receive it.

 How do abusers shame victims?
 How do they not!
 They shame with every word, every look, every action.
 They shame by withholding money.
 They shame by mocking her interests, by ridiculing the meal she made, by demeaning her friends until she has none.
 They shame by joking about how her body looks, or how pathetic she is in bed.
 They shame her by not talking to her for days.
 They shame her with all kinds of perverted sexual demands.
 And they have her.
 In her shame, she cannot even begin to grasp where else she would go.
 Often, even her own family has been won over by the abuser until they too are ashamed of her.
 Even more sad is the fact that her whole church family can be turned against her by the abuser’s scheming methods.

-The woman at the well.
+The Woman at the Well.
 What happened to her that day?
 Her life was transformed because she met the One who sat and talked to her.
 The whole meeting was no accident — did you know that?
 The Son of God HAD to stop at that well, at that moment, when there came a woman of Samaria to get water.
 That’s what happens to us when Christ sets out to seek and save all whom the Father has given Him.
-He stopped at “the place” and looked up in the tree — there was Zaccheaus.
+He stopped at “the place” and looked up in the tree — there was Zacchaeus.
 “Come down, Zacchaeus!
 Today I must come to your house.”
+(Luke 19:5).
 The whole thing was a divine setup.
 Here then, at that well, Jesus came and He gave this horribly shamed woman living water.
 Man!
 She got a bucketful like she never imagined.
-HER THIRST WAS ENDED BECAUSE HER SIN AND SHAME WERE DEALT WITH.
+Her thirst was ended because her sin and shame were dealt with.
 The Spirit of Christ came, just as He does to all believers – and she didn’t thirst again.
 Which means she could quit trying to deal with her shame in ways that would only leave her worse off.

 Are you a victim of abuse?
 Then you have been shamed.
 Go to the Well.
 Meet Christ as never before, and plead with Him to quench your thirst.
-Get those books I recommended and work in them.
-Work hard and prayerfully.
+Get those books I recommended….work hard and prayerfully.
 Read and re-read John 4 and put your name in place of the Samaritan woman.
 As you are set free of shame, as you come to understand that if you belong to Christ then there is no need to be ashamed (He isn’t ashamed of you!), you are going to find that the abuser’s tactics just don’t seem to pack the punch they used to.
 He will have been stripped of one of his biggest weapons.